-I am currently working with a wide range of agencies including MP's staff, Universities, local councils, third sector agencies including CABs, housing providers and housing support agencies to meet their training needs.
+I am currently working with a wide range of agencies including Sheffield Hallam University, MP's staff, local councils, third sector agencies including CABs, housing providers and housing support agencies to meet their training needs.

-In 2014 I provided a series of talks for financial inclusion awareness events.
+In 2014 Provided a series of talks for financial inclusion awareness events in Derbyshire.

-In 2011 / 12 I worked with Chesterfield Unemployment Workers' Centre's to help recruit and provide a programme of 22 courses for the new volunteers.
+2011 -12 Worked with Chesterfield Unemployment Workers' Centre's to help recruit and provide a training programme of 22 courses for the new and existing volunteers and paid staff.
 Some of the volunteers went on to be representatives at benefit appeals.

-In 2011 I completed the level 3 award in 'Preparing to Teach' in the Lifelong Learning Sector and am a Member of the Society for Education and Training (formerly Institute for Learning).
+2011 Completed the level 3 award in 'Preparing to Teach' in the Lifelong Learning Sector and am a Member of the Society for Education and Training (formerly Institute for Learning).

 I began my career as a Welfare Rights Officer as a volunteer adviser, advocate and representative for the Citizens Advice Bureau and for 13 years worked as a Welfare Rights Officer for Derbyshire County Council.
 For half of that time I was based in the Erewash social services office maximising the benefits of service users and the general public by advising, advocating and representing their interests.
 After 6 years I became the county’s Training and Social Policy Officer.
 I wrote a local news publication on changes to benefits as well as providing a second tier advice service for both County staff and other advice agencies.